-It is not often you can say there is a revolution in design but the Original 1227 did just that, spawning many copies the world over.
+It is not often you can say there is a revolution in not only British design but the Original 1227 did just that.
+Spawning many copies the world over.
 Its inventive stable design was a massive hit across the country.
-Over the years it has had minor adjustments and facelifts but the same principle that Carwardine and Terry built still remain.
+Over time it has had minor adjustments and facelifts but the same principle that Carwardine and Terry built still remain.

-So robust is the Anglepoise, that when in 1986 American divers hunting the Loch Ness monsters came across a submerged WW2 Wellington bomber they also found a Anglepoise, that had been specially designed for the aircraft and when fitted with a new battery it sprang back to life.
+So robust is the Anglepoise, that when American divers in 1986 were hunting the Loch Ness monster they came across a submerged WW2 Wellington bomber.
+They also found a Anglepoise.
+That Anglepoise had been specially designed for the aircraft and when fitted with a new battery it sprang back to life.

 There are many people who loved the Anglepoise illuminating their work.
-Sir Authur ‘Bomber’ Harris was often photographed at his desk plotting with his trusty Anglepoise.
-Roald Dahl will be forever remembered for using his Anglepoise, as he sat in his musty brown chair in his battered old garden shed where he ignited childrens’ imaginations with tales of Charlie, the Twits and the BFG.
+Sir Arthur ‘Bomber’ Harris was often photographed at his desk plotting with his trusty Anglepoise.
+Roald Dahl will be forever remembered for using his Anglepoise.
+Sitting in his musty brown chair in his battered old garden shed.
+Igniting children's imaginations with tales of Charlie, the Twits and the BFG.
 To commemorate the Anglepoise’s part in the Roald Dahl story, the Roald Dahl museum commissioned the first Giant 1227.
 Two more prototypes of the 1227 were created, one was sold to film director Tim Burton and the third was exhibited in the 100% Design Exhibition in London.
-The Giant 1227 ignited everyone’s imagination and were so popular that it went in full production and one now also stands in MoMa in New York.
+The Giant 1227 ignited everyone’s imagination and were so popular that it went in full production.
+One now even also stands in MoMa in New York.

 Not everyone though thought that the glow from a Anglepoise was an inspiring thing.
-The BBC asked Michael Standing the Head of Variety in 1948 to create a Green Book to set the guiding moral principles for radio production at the BBC.
-In 1949 he issued an all staff memo that forbade the use of Anglepoise Lamps without overhead lighting on, as he believed that writing with only the light of an Anglepoise would make writers write furtive scripts that in turn would produce degenerate programs.
+Michael Standing, the then Head of Variety was asked in 1948 by the BBC create a Green Book.
+This book was to set the guiding moral principles for radio production at the BBC.
+In 1949 he issued an all staff memo that forbade the use of Anglepoise Lamps without overhead lighting on.
+He stoically believed that writing with only the light of an Anglepoise would make writers write furtive scripts that in turn would produce degenerate programs.

 The iconic design and shape has been taken to heart by designers throughout the ages.
-In 2003 Sir Kenneth Grange (of Intercity 125 fame) became the head of design at Paul Smith and gave the Type 75 a modern twist.
+Sir Kenneth Grange (of Intercity 125 fame) became the head of design at Paul Smith In 2003 and gave the Type 75 a modern twist.
 Whilst Margret Howell also added her special mark to this classic.
-It is held in such high esteem that it has even graced a British stamp, along with other such iconic designs as the Mini, Concorde and the Routemaster.
+It is held in such high esteem that it has even graced a British stamp.
+Illustrated on a sheet with other such iconic designs as the Mini, Concorde and the Penguin Book Covers .
 High regard indeed.